 Lawyer Sues Trump, Saying He'd Rather Not

 What's it like to sue President Trump?
-For Jeffrey Lovitky, with a one-lawyer firm in DC, it's not a great feeling.
+For Jeffrey Lovitky, with a one-lawyer firm in Washington, D.C., it's not a great feeling.

 "It is intimidating.
 I am intimidated," he said in an interview with NPR.
 "I mean, I would rather not be doing this."

-But he has done it, and when he couldn't enlist anyone else to be the plaintiff, he did that too.
+But he has done it, and when he couldn't enlist anyone else to be the plaintiff, he took on that role, too.

-"I think people are afraid to put their name on a lawsuit against the president," he said.
+"I think people are afraid to put their name out there on a lawsuit against the president," he said.
 "There is a sense that Donald Trump can be very difficult on people who oppose him."

 So the case is Jeffrey A. Lovitky, attorney at law, v.
 Donald J. Trump, in his official capacity as President of the United States, filed in federal district court in Washington.
 It's one of 108 federal lawsuits naming Trump as a defendant since he took office Jan.
 20.